 Tips for using pool shock

-Along with knowing when to use pool shock, it’s also important that pool owners understand how to use pool shock correctly.
-Pool shock is formed of strong, volatile chemicals that should be handled cautiously every time they’re used.
+Along with knowing when to use pool shock, it’s also important that pool owners understand how to use it correctly.
+Pool shock is formed of strong, volatile chemicals that should be handled cautiously whenever used.

 Here are a few general tips for getting the most out of shocking your pool:

-• Scrub your pool out on a regular basis.
-Scrubbing the liner of your pool helps dislodge bacteria and other contaminants so that shock is able to access them more easily and the filter can pick them up once they’ve been sanitized.
+- Scrub your pool out regularly.
+Scrubbing your pool’s liner helps dislodge bacteria and other contaminants so that shock can access them more easily and the filter can pick them up once they’ve been sanitized.

-• Use a manual vacuum on algae rather than a robotic pool cleaner.
+- Use a manual vacuum on algae rather than a robotic pool cleaner.
 Robotic pool cleaners don’t remove algae from the water.
-Manual water vacuums are able to remove algae from the pool completely as run-off without reintroducing it.
+Manual water vacuums can completely remove algae from the pool as run-off without reintroducing it.
 With manual vacuuming, you’ll have less algae build-up between shock treatments.

-• Make sure your water pH is stable.
-Water that is too acidic may look sparkling and pretty, but it will cause gradual corrosive damage to your pool’s mechanical components and any plastic-based pool parts such as the liner.
-Use pool chemicals to maintain a pH neutral water that is neither too acidic nor too alkaline.
+- Make sure your water pH is stable.
+While water that is too acidic may look sparkling and pretty, it will gradually cause corrosive damage to your pool’s mechanical components and any plastic-based pool parts, such as the liner.
+Use pool chemicals to maintain pH-neutral water that is neither acidic nor alkaline.

 Using pool shock regularly is an important part of pool maintenance, but it’s not the only thing you’ll need to do to keep your pool looking clean.
 Some scrubbing and water testing is also necessary for keeping your pool crisp and clear.